Automotive Sealants

 There are three types of sealant manufacturers commonly use to assemble their engines.
 These are RTV or room temperature vulcanizing sealant, anaerobic sealant, and pipe joint compound.
 Of the three, pliable silicone sealants like RTV are most common when repairing or rebuilding an engine.
 They absorb engine vibrations and fill imperfect surfaces on engine parts.

-Don't use RTV sealant on high-temperature components like oxygen sensors and exhaust manifolds.
-Always use the appropriate sealer recommended by the engine manufacturer for the specific application.
+Do not use RTV sealant on high-temperature components like oxygen sensors and exhaust manifolds.
+Always use the sealer the engine manufacturer recommends for the specific application.

 RTV Sealant

-RTV or room temperature vulcanizing sealant is used throughout the engine, sealing all kinds of leaks.
-If you've been a technician for any length of time, you've used RTV.
+RTV or room temperature vulcanizing sealant is used throughout the engine.
 An aerobic sealant like RTV cures in the presence of air and forms a flexible rubber gasket.
+It is important to keep the cap on the sealant when not in use.